antinolabsdev/Cronovo-Android-SDK/README.md

     targetCompatibility JavaVersion.VERSION_1_8
     }
     }
 ## Step 4.
-Write these line in our code
+You just need to create an instance of Cronovo and call the method according to your need.
+	new Cronovo().method()

 ### Database:
 - We have used SQLite Database to store data.